contextDAO/Documentation/README.md

 *Let's dive in!* 🚀

-So basically, we're trying to create a framework to coordinate standards as Public Goods, so that's what the mission is like at this point, standards should be Public Goods.
+So basically, we're trying to create a framework to coordinate standards as Public Goods, so that's what the mission is like: standards should be Public Goods.
 But they are not Public Goods today.

 And there's a big business all around the world about standards.
 Companies like ISO or many institutions worldwide make a lot of money just being in the middle, the men in the middle when it comes to standards.
-And that's stupid because basically, the standard is just a way for two organizations to cooperate.
+And that's wrong because basically, the standard is just a way for two organizations to cooperate.
 It's interoperability between entities, whatever it is.

-Experts build today's standards.
+Another thing: Experts build today's standards.

 *When we say experts - we mean corporations.* 💼

 The way we name things so that we can cooperate, such as language, is a standard.
 If we don't have language, we can't cooperate, and we don't have a standard.

 And business, they need the standards.
-Also, imagine that two companies want to buy one from each other.
-So they need a standard paper where they say, like:
+Imagine that two companies want to buy one from each other.
+So they need a standard paper where they say:

-- This is the number, the number of the things I want to buy.
+- This is the number of things I want to buy.

-- Here is the price and tax, if any.
+- Here is the price and tax.

 - Here is the address.